WakiMak/trentent.github.io-forked/_posts/2010-12-02-dataram-ram-disk-review-part-2.md

 tags:
   - Uncategorized
 ---
-I&#8217;ve purchased some RAM to replace my 1GB sticks.
+I've purchased some RAM to replace my 1GB sticks.
 This new RAM allows my system to operate at 1333MHz DRAM speed without issues.
-So, I&#8217;ve set my RAM to this new bandwidth speed and my memory went to:
+So, I've set my RAM to this new bandwidth speed and my memory went to:

 <div>
 </div>